jayceazua/persistence_levels/README.md

 3. At least three use cases for each?

 #### Remote Services
 1. Where this persistence lives?
 2. When the data would be deleted?
 3. At least three use cases for each?

+#### Database
+1. Where this persistence lives?
+2. When the data would be deleted?
+3. At least three use cases for each?